-Is the program lead by physicians specializing in physical medicine and rehabilitation?
+Is the program led by physicians specializing in physical medicine and rehabilitation?

-Your doctor in a rehabilitation program should be a physiatrist who specializes in physical medicine and rehabilitation who is based in or supported by a hospital.
-Like any other medical specialty, physical medicine and rehabilitation requires expert knowledge that only comes with specialized education, training, and experience.
+Your doctor in a rehabilitation program should be a physiatrist who specializes in physical medicine and rehabilitation and is based in or supported by a hospital.
+Like any other medical specialty, physical medicine and rehabilitation requires expert knowledge that only comes with specialized education, training and experience.

 Are there arrangements for specialized medical support in the event of a new illness or major medical complication?